Frequently Asked Questions

 After each class a recap email is sent to parents with a class photo of builds, a review of the classroom lesson, links to going deeper with the material at home, a preview of the next week, and a recorded video of the week's lesson.
-The video will be available for 7 days from recording.

 FAQ: Once I've registered and paid tuition, what do I need to do to be ready for class?